gregorriegler/gregorriegler.github.io/_drafts/2020-11-26-peeling-an-onion.md

 The inside contains the hidden details of the thing - its gear, its structure.
 It represents all the subproblems the thing was broken into.
-The inside answers the question, *how* the thing accomplishes what it does.
+The inside answers the question, *how* the thing accomplishes what it was designed for.

 ## Inside-Out Design